 - Trikatu churna

-- Punarnava Mandoor (in case weight is due to fluid retention in body)
+- Punarnava Mandoor (in case weight is due to fluid retention in the body)

 - Gaumutra Ark or Godhan ark

 - Vijaysar Kwath